 - All plots should be protected from livestock.

 If seed fails to produce a crop for uncontrollable reasons, such as the weather, the 4-Her will remain eligible to compete for recognition and awards.
 Many “native” or “natural” food plots are a valuable source of food and cover for wildlife, even if food plot seeds fail to germinate.
+Field demonstrations imply soil amendments which nourish native plants also attract wildlife.
+In the event of total plot failure, a participant may desire to plant other seed, but such actions will confound judging efforts.
+It is highly recommended that no additional seed be planted to remain competitive.

 Recognition & Awards